Nolu-M/Notes-code/README.md

 Using a cloud option such as OneDrive or SharePoint Team Sites is the most effective way to keep your file and your semantic model, reports, and dashboards in Power BI in-sync

 ### Connect to data in a file
+- **TIP:** The Home tab contains quick access data source options, such as Excel, next to the Get data button.